Skip to main content

 Influenced conversions

-Any message that meets the qualifying criteria within its attribution window — except the one attributed message — receives influenced credit.
+Any message that meets the qualifying criteria within its attribution window, except the message that received direct attribution credit, receives influenced credit.
 Multiple messages can receive influenced credit for a single conversion.

 ChannelQualifying interactions